 I suppose we are all washed up on an island of our choosing.
 It is hard to let go of certain memories, and becomes easy to get carried away in the rip tide.

 What started as a retreat to the familiar waters of the Caribbean, turned into the realization of a lifetime.
-I knew the basics of what I was signed up for – living off of the basics, basically.
+I knew the basics of what I was signed up for – living off the basics on a boat for endless weeks, basically.
 I’ve been running through life, unsure of the destination or why I feel the need to be anywhere but in the moment.
 It became clear that my past was catching up to me, and for once, I didn’t know how to push it back.

 To understand where I am going, I must first acknowledge where I have been.
 Yet, my journey has been a puzzle, and for someone so strategic in the real world, I throw caution to the wind when it comes to navigating through big life decisions.
 The heart knows just as much as the mind during the process.